-- 1. Divide the given instance of the problem into several independent smaller instances. - 2.
+- 1. Divide the given instance of the problem into several independent smaller instances of exactly the same problem. - 2.
 Delegate each smaller instance to the Recursion Fairy. - 3.
 Combine the solutions for the smaller instances into the final solution for the given instance.